Find food that fits your pet’s needs

 Unlike dogs, who will jump at the chance for a car ride, cats aren't really interested in joyrides.
 Their home is their kingdom, and leaving the castle can be stressful.
 One way to alleviate the stress (on both of you) is to create cat travel checklist — items that will keep your fur baby comfortable, happy and healthy on the road.

 The safest way for your kitty to travel, even on short trips, is in a cat carrier.
-A sturdy carrier not only protects your pet from a possible impact but also deters her from getting tangled up in the driver's feet and the gas and brake pedals.
+A sturdy carrier not only protects your pet from a possible impact but also deters them from getting tangled up in the driver's feet and the gas and brake pedals.
 A hard plastic model is a good choice for cat travel, and buckling it in the backseat with a seat belt adds an additional layer of safety.
 Be sure to face the carrier looking out so your kitty can check out the world around them.
 If your cat displays anxiety, place a towel or blanket over the gated door to block their view.
 Your carrier should be big enough that your cat can sit and stand comfortably, as well as turn around in, but not so big that there is room to roam.
 A carrier that is too big could result in an injury if your vehicle is involved in an accident or sudden braking.